-For patients with type 2 diabetes and established CKD, special considerations for the selection of glucose-lowering medications include limitations to available medications when eGFR is diminished and a desire to mitigate high risks of CKD progression, CVD, and hypoglycemia (74,75).
-Drug dosing may require modification with eGFR <60 mL/min/1.73 m2 (1).
+For people with type 2 diabetes and established CKD, special considerations for the selection of glucose-lowering medications include limitations to available medications when eGFR is diminished and a desire to mitigate risks of CKD progression, CVD, and hypoglycemia (96,97).
+Drug dosing may require modification with eGFR <60 mL/min/1.73 m (1).